Sign In Forgot Password

 PARENT LOUNGE

-Our parent lounge in the Mirkaz Limud (Education Center) is a great place to catch up with old friends and meet new ones, read a newspaper, play games, and use our Wi-Fi network while school is in session.
+Our parent lounge in the Merkaz Limud (Education Center) is a great place to catch up with old friends and meet new ones, read a newspaper, play games, and use our Wi-Fi network while school is in session.
 Please feel free to come every week or drop in occasionally.
 You can find the lounge by turning left off the lobby and entering the second door on your left.

 VOLUNTEERING

 We hope that parents/guardians will volunteer in the school at least two hours during the year.
 The school belongs to you and your child(ren), and we need you to make it work well.
 We have many ways to do this, including: assisting at events and programs, setting up for grade level Shabbat dinners, helping with clerical work, and substitute teaching.
-Volunteering is a wonderful way to spend time with friends, meet new people, become more connected to the temple, role-model involvement for your child(ren), and lend a much needed hand to a very small Religious School staff
+Volunteering is a wonderful way to spend time with friends, meet new people, become more connected to the temple, role-model involvement for your child(ren), and lend a much needed hand to a very small Religious School staff.

-Upcoming School Events
+Upcoming School and Worship Events

 All Events